y52wang/BattleCity/README.md

 Additional informations
 ------------------------

-* Requried libraries are provided in folder __compile_readme__,
+* Requried libraries are provided in folder,
-* Project is finished (it contains almost everything from original game, except for statistics),
-* Project will not be developed any longer.
-Feel free to expand it by yourself. ;)
+* Project is continuing, feel free to expand it by yourself. ;)